YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-    Last login: Wed Oct 30 15:07:27 2019 from 10.0.2.2
+    Last login: Mon Apr 11 17:17:04 2022 from 10.0.2.2
-    yottadbuser@yottadbworkshop:~$
+    ydbuser@ydbdev:~$

 As newer versions of packages are likely to have been released after the Acculturation Workshop virtual machine was released, run the following command once before using the virtual machine, to update to current versions of packages, remove old versions, and reboot to use the new packages.

 .. code-block:: bash

-    yottadbuser@yottadbworkshop:~$ sudo apt update && sudo apt -y upgrade && sudo apt -y autoremove && sudo reboot now
+    ydbuser@ydbdev:~$ sudo apt update && sudo apt -y upgrade && sudo apt -y autoremove && sudo reboot now

-You will likely be prompted for the yottadbuser password one or more times.
+You will likely be prompted for the :code:`ydbuser` password one or more times.
 As the command reboots the virtual machine, you will need to reconnect your ssh session.

 +++++++++++++++
 Install YottaDB